-With the USL Academy League set to launch in 2021, more young players than ever will have the chance to play professional soccer and compete against professionals while staying close to home.
+With USL Academy League launching in 2021, more young players than ever now have the chance to play professional soccer and compete against professionals while staying close to home.

-The platform will be built on four key facets: defining player development pathways from local youth clubs to senior teams within each market, strategically aligning the Academy calendar with the U.S. professional soccer season, effectively identifying the area’s best talent, and promoting those players when the time is right for them.
+The platform is built on four key facets: defining player development pathways from local youth clubs to senior teams within each market, strategically aligning the USL Academy calendar with the U.S. professional soccer season, effectively identifying the area’s best talent, and promoting those players when the time is right for them.

-The USL Academy system will encourage its clubs to form youth networks with prominent local youth clubs in their communities and states.
+The USL Academy system encourages its clubs to form youth networks with prominent local youth clubs in their communities and states.

-These youth networks will be mutually beneficial to USL and youth clubs by acting in the best interest of long-term player development and creating clearly-defined pathways from grassroots to professional soccer in markers with USL senior teams around the country.
+These youth networks are mutually beneficial to USL and youth clubs by acting in the best interest of long-term player development.
+They create clearly-defined pathways from grassroots to professional soccer in markets with USL senior teams around the country.

-The USL Academy League will align with the professional soccer calendar in North America.
+The USL Academy League aligns with the professional soccer calendar in North America.

-Preseason will begin in February, allowing USL Academy players to join Championship and League One squads as they prepare for their seasons as well.
+Preseason begins in February, allowing USL Academy players to join Championship and League One squads as they prepare for their seasons.

-The rest of the year is divided into three three-month seasons: March to May, June to August, and September to November.
+The rest of the year is divided into three three-month cycles: March to May, June to August, and September to November.

-This alignment allows players not only to compete in the USL Academy League, but for their local youth club, high school, and potentially for their USL senior team.
+This alignment allows players to not only compete in the USL Academy League, but for their local youth club, high school, and USL senior team.

-The USL Academy League is set to provide the ideal approach for players who are at varying stages of their development by offering four player classifications: Part-Time Senior Status (Youth), Part-Time Senior Status (Overage), Full-Time Academy Status and Part-Time Youth Status.
+The USL Academy League provides the ideal approach for players who are at varying stages of their development by offering four player classifications: Part-Time Senior Status (Youth), Part-Time Senior Status (Overage), Full-Time Academy Status, and Part-Time Youth Status.

-Clubs have the opportunity to utilize up to five Overage players on game-day, allowing for Academy players to compete with Senior Team players over 19 years of age.
+Clubs have the opportunity to utilize up to five Overage players on game-day, allowing Academy players to compete with senior team players over 19 years of age.

 Part-Time Youth Status offers a starting point for younger players.
-Players taking this status will compete primarily with their current youth clubs while having the opportunity to step up to compete with the USL Academy team during one of the three periods during the Academy League Season.
+Players taking this status compete primarily with their current youth clubs while having the opportunity to step up to compete with the USL Academy team during one of the three periods during the Academy League season.

 Introduced in 2013, the USL Academy Contract mechanism allows the best players from a club’s academy to join the senior team to train and compete at the professional level without sacrificing collegiate eligibility.

-The USL Academy League takes that idea and expands upon it.
-Players can now earn a place in a USL Academy League squad by excelling within a club’s youth network.
+Players can earn a place in a USL Academy League squad by excelling within a club’s youth network.
 There, they can go up against top players and teams in the next stage of their development, helping their team to success on the field and proving their readiness for the next step.